translate/amagama/docs/contributing.rst

 Contributing
 ************

-We accept code contributions to amaGama, please use Github pull requests for your changes.
+We accept code contributions to amaGama, please use GitHub pull requests for your changes.

 Preparations
 ------------

-You will need a local working copy of amaGama, the best way to achieve that is to follow the :ref:`installation guidelines <installation>`.
+You will need a local working copy of amaGama.
+The best way to achieve that is to follow the :ref:`installation guidelines <installation>`.